 Retina Therapy & Surgery

 The retina is the powerhouse of the eye, translating everything we see and transmitting those messages to our brains.
-At Four Corners Eye Clinic, our eye care experts offer retina therapy and surgery, the eye care experts in New Mexico and Colorado protect and preserve the function of your retinas so you can continue seeing and enjoying the people, places, and activities you love.
+At Four Corners Eye Clinic, our eye care experts offer retina therapy and surgery to help people in Farmington, Aztec, and throughout New Mexico and Colorado protect and preserve the function of their retinas so they can continue seeing and enjoying the people, places, and activities they love.